movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 idxen
 ~~~~~

 Specifies whether address components include an index.
-By default, the index is not used.
+By default, no components are used.

-May be used together with :ref:`offen<amdgpu_synid_offen>`.
+Can be used together with :ref:`offen<amdgpu_synid_offen>`.

 Cannot be used with :ref:`addr64<amdgpu_synid_addr64>`.